scontain/scone/README.md

 ### Pre-built Container Image

-We also maintain a pre-built image at <registry.scontain.com/workshop/scone>.
+We also maintain a pre-built image at `registry.scontain.com/workshop/scone`.

+To access this image, you need an access token:

 ```bash
 cat > scone-registry.env <<EOF